RoboJackets/pcb-contest/CONTEST.md

 	- This can be formatted with screenshots of parts of your schematic/board with explanation.
 	- This is also the section to include any design choices or calculations you made while designing your PCB.
 	- If necessary to understand your design, explain any major firmware features that would be necessary here.
-	- Finally, be sure to mention any manufacturing information here, including:
+	- Finally, be sure to mention any important manufacturing information here, including but not limited to:
 		- Layer count
 		- PCB manufacturer
 		- Soldermask color